janroker/CCBDA-research/research/tutorial/README.md

 - `-p` maps containers port 8000 to the port 8000 on the host -> format is `host_port:container_port`.
 We are using this option to expose the server to the host.
 - `--env-file .env` specifies that the container environment should be set from the .env file.
 - `--network="host"` is another very important option.
 Since our server is trying to communicate with another container which is our local DynamoDB, we need to set its network to "host" so that `localhost` is the same thing on the host machine and inside the Docker container.
 Notice the local DynamoDB endpoint url: `DYNAMO_ENDPOINT_URL=http://localhost:8001`.
 If we did not set the network option to "host", `localhost` would mean as if the container is contacting himself.

+**Note**: For the application to work, you must have a running **DynamoDB database instance**.
+If you **stop** the database container, it will immediately **get removed** because we have used the `--rm` option.
+If you have stopped the container, you will have to execute the `docker run` command for starting the DynamoDB container again.
+Also, it will be necessary to **recreate the table** using the AWS CLI.

 ## Task 1.4 - simplifying things by using the docker-compose